 All manufacturers must prove that a given vehicle or engine conversion complies with EPA regulations.
 Required demonstration and notification procedures differ according to the age of the converted vehicle or engine.

-Vehicle owners and fleet managers interested in pursuing a conversion must work with the manufacturer or an authorized representative.
-The actual conversion work must be performed by a licensed technician associated with the manufacturer that holds the relevant emissions-related certifications and tampering exemptions.
+Vehicle owners and fleet managers interested in converting vehicles must work with the manufacturer or an authorized representative.
+The actual conversion work must be performed by a technician associated with the manufacturer that holds the relevant emissions-related certifications and tampering exemptions.

 New and Relatively New Vehicles and Engines: This category includes conversions that take place within a calendar year that is not more than one year after the original model year of the vehicle or engine.
 Vehicles and engines in this category need a certificate to qualify for an exemption from EPA's tampering prohibition.
 Manufacturers must submit applications to EPA, including test data, certification fees, and other information.
 EPA then issues a certificate to verify that the appropriate regulations and requirements have been met.
 Certificate documentation indicates the following: